 If there are no spaces available, we will look for a suitable alternative car park.

-Will travellers have to pay to use the car park?
+Will travellers moved from unauthorised encampments have to pay to use the car park?

-Any charges for using the car park will form part of the fee paid by anyone paying for a pitch in the transit site.
+Any charges for using the car park will form part of the fee paid by anyone paying for a pitch in the NSP.

 Has the council consulted with local businesses and residents on the proposed use of the car park?